odradev/casper-trade/cli/README.md

-# CasperSwap CLI
+# Casper Trade CLI

-A command-line interface tool for deploying and interacting with CasperSwap smart contracts on the Casper Network.
+A command-line interface tool for deploying and interacting with Casper Trade smart contracts on the Casper Network.

 ## Overview

-CasperSwap is an automated market maker (AMM) DEX implementation based on Uniswap V2, built using the Odra framework.
-This CLI tool provides easy deployment and management of CasperSwap contracts.
+Casper Trade is an automated market maker (AMM) DEX implementation based on Uniswap V2, built using the Odra framework.
+This CLI tool provides easy deployment and management of Casper Trade contracts.

 ## Installation